tshepang/blog/content/the-warrior-s-way-2010.md

 impressive than on first viewing, but I still love the fantasy-like fight sequences of the ninjas, but most especially, their characterisation (they look as menacing as fuck).
-The part of the story where the lead character gets to meet a gal and exercise a more relaxed life is boring and not too well done.
+The part of the story where the lead character gets to meet a woman and exercise a more relaxed life is boring and not too well done.
 It reminds me of a similar kinda thing in *Fearless*, where Jet Li's character goes to chill in a farm.
 As if that's not enough, both the lead character and the American